f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/aws/automation-demo-guide.rst

 -  aws_ce_site = "set to true to deploy AWS CE site"

--  aws_eks_cluster = "k8s service name of frontend microservice"
+-  aws_eks_cluster = "To gather the resources from Terraform Cloud Workspace that required for created AWS VPC site in F5 XC"

--  ip_address_on_site_pool = "k8s service port of frontend microservice"
+-  ip_address_on_site_pool = "Set to true to configured the Private IP address of the EKS Cluster Nodes"

--  advertise_sites = "set to false if want to advertise on public"
+-  advertise_sites = "set to true to advertise on public"

--  http_only = "set to true if want to deploy a http loadbalancer, for https lb set it to false"
+-  http_only = "set to true to deploy a http loadbalancer"

--  az_ce_site = "set to true if want to deploy azure CE site"

 Keep the rest of the values as they are.